HDF5

 Parameters

-• fileName: a STRING scalar indicating the HDF5 file name saved by Pandas.
+• fileName: A STRING scalar indicating the HDF5 file name.

-• schema: a table with column names and data types of columns.
-If there is a need to change the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as an argument in loadPandasHDF5.
+• schema (optional): A table containing column names and types.
+To modify the data type of a column that is automatically determined by the system, the schema table needs to be modified and used as a parameter in loadHdf5.

 Details